wallacexuhanxiao/tp/docs/DeveloperGuide.md

   Use case ends.

+**Use case: cascade delete a specific tag from all students**

+**MSS**

+1. Teacher requests to cascade delete a tag from all students
+2. PedagoguePages deletes the person

+   Use case ends.

+**Extensions**
+* 1a.
+The specified tag does not exist in any student's tags.

+  Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.